binaryphile/dctk/README.md

 Add subcommands to the [command] directory and you're good to go.

-# complex and legacy commands
+# structured commands

 So far, you've seen simple commands.
 Subcommands exist simply as executables in their command's directory.

-However, your subcommands may require more structure.
+However, your commands may require more structure.
 For example, you may have data files which might go in `[command]/share`.

 Or you may have a command which is already a project of its own, such as an existing [sub] or a repo you'd like to add as a git submodule.

     .
     ├── …
+    ├─┬ [command]
-    ├─┬ [complex command] # when you already have or need more structure │ ├── bin             # if bin and/or libexec exist, look there instead for subcommands │ ├── libexec         # for example, when importing an existing project or [sub] │ ├── share           # or to separate out supporting files
+    │ ├── bin             # if bin and/or libexec exist, look there instead for subcommands │ ├── libexec         # for example, when importing an existing project or [sub] │ ├── share           # or to separate out supporting files